WASHINGTON STATE - HOSPITAL MANDATORY REORTING GUIDE

 Citation: Wash.
 Rev. Code § 26.44.030.

-Attorney Notes: Immediate duty supports negligence‑per‑se theories and creates a discoverable timeline.
+Attorney Notes: Immediate reporting obligation supports negligence-per-se arguments and establishes a documented notice timeline.

 Category 3 — Weapon Injuries